RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 ### Your turn

-1. Individually, or in your small groups, sketch out a concept one-pager (15 minutes).
+1. Individually, or in your small groups, sketch out a one-page pitch document (15 minutes).
 * Discuss it with your team mate or the person sitting next to you.
 How does your sketch illustrate your idea?
 (15 minutes).
 * Share your sketches with me via email.

 # Homework

-### Develop your Concept one-pager
+### Develop your Pitch Document / one-pager

-1. Continue to **develop** your concept one pager or start again with a different sketch if you chnage direction.
+1. Continue to **develop** your pitch document or start again with a different sketch if you chnage direction.

+2. Research your target audience and ensure your pitch document is tailored to them.

-2. Digitise your concept one pager, add detail and try to communicate your idea consisely.
+3. Digitise your concept one pager, add detail and try to communicate your idea consisely.

-3. Bring this ready for tutorials on your idea next week.
+4. Bring this ready for tutorials on your idea next week.

-4. You are free to bring more than one version if you wish but you will be capped at 3.
+5. You are free to bring more than one version if you wish but you will be capped at 3.

 ### Blog